YasserOs/node-hello/README.md

 - Target Group
 - Security Groups

-#### at the end of the terraform apply job , the loadbalancer url is provided , copy and paste it in your browser to browse your application
+### NOTE : at the end of the terraform apply job , the loadbalancer url is provided , copy and paste it in your browser to browse your application

 ### Application CI Workflow